Doctor Faustus (character): Video games

-Doctor Faustus appears in Marvel's Midnight Suns.
+Doctor Faustus appears in Marvel's Midnight Suns, voiced by Time Winters.
 This version is a member of Hydra who seeks to use a combination of magic and science to resurrect Lilith and bring her under Hydra's control.
-While he succeeds in the former, he is killed by Crossbones to keep the Midnight Suns and the Avengers from learning her plans.
+While he succeeds in the former, Crossbones kills him to keep the Midnight Suns and the Avengers from learning her plans.